 DMARC reports are central to DMARC enforcement.
 Thus, we’ve separated a few best practices to ease you into the process and keep you from making simple mistakes.

-- Always Enable Reporting When Implementing DMARC: There’s no point in starting DMARC implementation if you don’t receive reports.
+Always Enable Reporting When Implementing DMARC: There’s no point in starting DMARC implementation if you don’t receive reports.

-- Send the reports to a unique address or email group: “rua” and “ruf” tags require an email address or a URI.
+Send the reports to a unique address or email group: “rua” and “ruf” tags require an email address or a URI.
 Still, we don’t recommend using a personal address, as the reports could get lost or mixed up with usual messages.

-- Analyze your reports to improve DMARC enforcement: Ignoring the reports is bad.
+Analyze your reports to improve DMARC enforcement: Ignoring the reports is bad.
 However, not following the recommendations they provide is even worse.

-- Use a dedicated service to interpret DMARC Reports: XML files and email sender headers can get overwhelming.
+Use a dedicated service to interpret DMARC Reports: XML files and email sender headers can get overwhelming.
 A third-party service like EasyDMARC for report analysis can be the light at the end of the tunnel.

 Choose EasyDMARC for DMARC Report Analysis

 If you send emails, the chances are that you’ve been frustrated by email security and deliverability issues.
-However, any domain owner that starts their journey with sender policy framework (SPF) and DKIM authentication is on the right track.
+However, any domain owner who starts their journey with sender policy framework (SPF) and DKIM authentication is on the right track.
 Add DMARC to the mix and go through the policy enforcement, and you’ll completely safeguard your domain environment.

 DMARC reports are vital for the following: